 Neocon 2019 Trends and AnalysisKristen Dettoni

-It was another great Neocon!
-This was my 20th, so I probably need to stop counting.
+It was another fun June in Chicago!
+Neocon 2019 was my 20th, so I probably need to stop counting.
 No matter how many times I’ve been, I’m always inspired and I truly believe the show is still the best way to see all the latest products in one location while packing in as many customer meetings as possible.
 The attendance was abundant, which you can always judge by the length of the elevator lines.

 Most of the OEM, Original Equipment Manufacturers, showrooms did not have any major redesigns, but each of them showcased their newest products.